hemanth/awesome-pwa/README.md

 * [`serviceworker-rails`](https://github.com/rossta/serviceworker-rails): Plugin to integrate Service Worker with the Rails asset pipeline.
 * [`serviceworker-webpack-plugin`](https://github.com/oliviertassinari/serviceworker-webpack-plugin): Simplifies creation of a service worker to serve your webpack bundles.
 * [`serviceworkerware`](https://github.com/fxos-components/serviceworkerware): An Express-like layer on top of ServiceWorkers to provide a way to easily plug functionality
-* [`Superweb.app`](https://www.superweb.app): Service to generate a service worker/manifest and host apps/games as PWAs
 * [`sw-delta`](https://github.com/gmetais/sw-delta): An incremental cache for the web.
 * [`sw-precache-webpack-plugin`](https://github.com/goldhand/sw-precache-webpack-plugin): SW Precache Webpack Plugin
 * [`sw-precache`](https://github.com/GoogleChrome/sw-precache): A node module to generate service worker code that will precache specific resources